-Genetic factors are thought to play a role in the pathogenesis.
+Genetic factors are thought to play a role.
 In a case series of four male patients with severe disease, rare putative loss-of-function variants of X-chromosomal TLR7 were identified, and this was associated with impairment of interferon responses.

 World Health Organization: COVID-19 disease severity

 Symptomatic patients meeting the case definition for COVID-19 without evidence of hypoxia or pneumonia.

 Common symptoms include fever, cough, fatigue, anorexia, dyspnea, and myalgia.
 Other nonspecific symptoms include sore throat, nasal congestion, headache, diarrhea, nausea/vomiting, and loss of smell/taste.

 Older people and immunosuppressed people may present with atypical symptoms (e.g., fatigue, reduced alertness, reduced mobility, diarrhea, loss of appetite, delirium, absence of fever).

 Symptoms due to physiologic adaptations of pregnancy or adverse pregnancy events (e.g., dyspnea, fever, gastrointestinal symptoms, fatigue) or other diseases (e.g., malaria) may overlap with COVID-19 symptoms.

 Adolescent or adult: clinical signs of pneumonia (i.e., fever, cough, dyspnea, fast breathing) but no signs of severe pneumonia, including blood oxygen saturation levels (SpO₂) ≥90% on room air.